-all of Dr. Donald Flather's original oil paintings generally
+all of Dr. Donald Flather's oil paintings generally

 fall into distinct series, each one based on a particular